I love camping! I have typically gone with family and friends but, in recent years, I have gone camping solo.

 Safety Advice for Camping Alone

-- Camping solo.
-Let people know where you are.
-Whether you're on the road in an RV, car-camping with a tent or canoeing into an interior site, always make sure that someone knows where you are.
+- Let people know where you are.
+Whether you're on the road in an RV, car camping with a tent, or canoeing into an interior site, always make sure that someone knows where you are.

 - Carry a GPS tracker.
 Leaving word with someone trusted is great but for real peace of mind consider a GPS tracker.
-It requires connectivity which stars at $25 a month and requires no contract.
+This is especially important for backcountry camping.
+It requires connectivity which starts at $25 a month and requires no contract.
 You can be tracked through Google maps.
 Toss it in your backpack and forget about it.
 It also has an SOS button.

 - Pack a first aid kit.
 Solo campers need to be self-reliant.
 Have what you need with a first aid kit that is both light and complete.